We explore the benefits of the simple sport of walking.

 Four new studies by researchers at Harvard revealed that women who at 50-60 exercise regularly were less likely after 70 to develop

-That's humungous.
-Less arthritis, less osteoporosis, less foot pain, less Alzheimer's, less chronic kidney and bowel disorders...
+That is humungous.
+Less arthritis, less osteoporosis, less foot pain, less Alzheimer's, less chronic kidney and bowel disorders, and so on.

 Further still, they had denser bones, and fell less.
 Less broken hips, wrists, shoulders...In short, exercising regularly means not only living longer but more importantly improving your QUALITY OF LIFE.

-This kind of walking?
-Nope, but this is walking means for some...
+Must it be this kind of a hike?
+Nope, but this is what walking means for some.

-For the privileged few there's a walk through the famed Kruger National Park with a guard, rifle in hand, just in case ... walking benefits abound.
+For the privileged few there is a hike through the famed Kruger National Park with a guard, rifle in hand, just in case; walking benefits abound.
 It could be you, if you pay a visit to South Africa.

 "Few people know how to take a walk.
 The qualifications are endurance, plain clothes, old shoes, an eye for nature, good humor, vast curiosity, good speech, good silence and nothing too much."